Introduction: causes and mitigations of DNS latency

 Google Public DNS is hosted in data centers worldwide, and uses anycast routing to send users to the geographically closest data center.

 In addition, Google Public DNS supports edns-client-subnet, a DNS protocol extension that enables resolver to forward client location to nameserver, which can return location-sensitive responses optimized for the actual client IP address, rather than the resolver's IP address.
-Please read our faq for details.
+Please read this FAQ for details.
 Google Public DNS automatically detects nameservers that support edns-client-subnet.